coolsnady/dcrd/rpcclient/examples/dcrdwebsockets/README.md

-hxd Websockets Example
+hxd2 Websockets Example
 =======================

-This example shows how to use the rpcclient package to connect to a hxd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.
+This example shows how to use the rpcclient package to connect to a hxd2 RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.